Improving data on child sexual abuse

 - Understanding the profiles of people who commit abuse (e.g. their age and relationship to the victim) and the context in which abuse takes place (e.g. locations, situations) can help you to develop prevention, earlier identification and disruption work;

-- Understanding patterns of disclosure and referral sources can help you to identify how CSA concerns come to light and discern needs for training and awareness-raising among organisations and practitioners who are not referring cases to you; and
+- Understanding patterns of disclosure and referral sources can help you to identify how child sexual abuse concerns come to light and discern needs for training and awareness-raising among organisations and practitioners who are not referring cases to you; and

 - Keeping good records reduces staff time (and costs) spent on filling information gaps and reconciling data retrospectively.